robfatland/digitaltwin/aws/README.md

 [Top](#aws)

+- On the IOT sensor IDE: Create a program or manual interface that sends a simple text payload to the Twilio service.
+- Configure Twilio to refer these messages (organized by 'fleet') to the API Gateway
+- One such message will create an **`event`** that is passed to the Lambda function
+    - The execution of the Lambda will produce output in its log files
+    - These log files can be accessed through the AWS browser console
+        - Lambda design console > Monitor tab > View logs in CloudWatch > choose most recent
+- Once this sequence of events is established as working: Send a message from Lambda back to the IOT sensor
+    - Both messages IOT > Lambda and Lambda > IOT should be present in Twilio's message logs
+- The return message from Lambda > IOT should appear in the Serial connection window of the IDE
+- Get the IOT sensor code running autonomously

 ## Add a DynamoDB table

 [Top](#aws)

 * [This documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.html)
 is a good reference on the AWS serverless NoSQL database service 'DynamoDB'.